daern91/taxi-bid/README.md

 Please have a look inside the backend folder to see the structure, then the magic happens with the `generate` script defined in the be:s `package.json`.

-Please note that you need to cd into the backend folder and run both `npm install` and `npm run generate` there in order to build the be routes and the api-client.
+Please note that you need to cd into the backend folder and run both `npm install` and `npm run generate` there in order to build the be routes and the client.

 After having generated the files

 #### Setup steps

+1. Add local db folder `mkdir -p .postgres/data`
-1. `cd` into the backend folder and run `npm install` followed by `npm run generate`.
+2. `cd` into the backend folder and run `npm install` followed by `npm run generate`.
 This will build routes, api-spec, and api-client for the script to use.
-2. Run `docker compose up` to start services and populate DB.
+3. Run `docker compose up` to start services and populate DB.
-3. `cd` into the scripts folder, run `npm install` followed by `npm test` to verify that all endpoints are working.
+4. `cd` into the scripts folder, run `npm install` followed by `npm start` to verify that all endpoints are working.
+5. Script tests should pass